OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Some of these techniques are discussed and analyzed in the blog post ["Security hardening of Android native code"](https://darvincitech.wordpress.com/2020/01/07/security-hardening-of-android-native-code/) by Gautam Arvind and in the ["APKiD: Fast Identification of AppShielding Products"](https://github.com/enovella/cve-bio-enovella/blob/master/slides/APKiD-NowSecure-Connect19-enovella.pdf) presentation by Eduardo Novella.

 For a more detailed assessment, you need a detailed understanding of the relevant threats and the obfuscation methods used.
-There are some tools such as [APKiD](0x08-Testing-Tools.md#apkid) that might be able to give you some indications about the kind of techniques were used for the target app such as obfuscators, packers, anti debug.
+Tools such as [APKiD](0x08-Testing-Tools.md#apkid) may give you additional indications about which techniques were used for the target app such as obfuscators, packers and anti-debug measures.

 ### Dynamic Analysis